ryanwaits/idioma/src/api/README.md

-# OpenLocale API
+# Idioma API

-A REST API for AI-powered translations using the OpenLocale SDK.
+A REST API for AI-powered translations using the Idioma SDK.

 ## Features